hassansin/eligible-node/README.md

 ### Create instance

-First create an `Eligible` object by passing the your api key.
+First create an `Eligible` object by passing your api key.
 You can pass the api key directly or as an object.
-You may also pass environment variables to load your api key.
+You may also load your api key from environment variables.

 ```js